tnmy44/gitlab-analytics/transform/snowflake-dbt/macros/gitlab_dotcom/macros.md

 QUALIFY ROW_NUMBER() OVER (PARTITION BY id ORDER BY updated_at DESC) = 1
 ```
-and this is handly as the files for data deduplication as smaller and unified.
+and this is handy as the files for data deduplication as smaller and unified.

 {% enddocs %}